Dude, Where's My Car?: Plot

-Best friends and roommates Jesse and Chester awaken with hangovers and no memory of the previous night.
-Their television is on, showing a program about animals using twigs and rocks as tools to get food.
-In the program is a monkey nicknamed Andrew.
-Their refrigerator is filled with containers of chocolate pudding, and the answering machine contains an angry message from their twin girlfriends Wilma and Wanda as to their whereabouts.
-The two also learn they have almost been fired from their jobs.
-They emerge from their home to find Jesse's car missing and with it their girlfriends' first-anniversary presents.
-This prompts Jesse to ask the film's titular question: "Dude, where's my car?"
+Best friends and roommates Jesse Montgomery III and Chester Greenburg awaken with hangovers and no memory of the previous night.
+The answering machine contains an angry message from their twin girlfriends, Wilma and Wanda, as to their whereabouts.
+The two also learn that they have almost been fired from their pizza delivery jobs, and they discover that the cabinets in their kitchen are full of containers of pudding.
+They emerge from their home to find Jesse's car missing (leading to the titular question) and, with it, their girlfriends' first anniversary presents.
+Because the girls have promised them a "special treat", which Jesse and Chester take to mean sexual intercourse, the boys desperately begin retracing their steps in an attempt to discover where they left the car.

-Because the girls have promised them a "special treat", which Jesse and Chester take to mean sexual intercourse, the men are desperate to retrieve their car.
-The duo begins retracing their steps in an attempt to discover where they left the car.
-Along the way, they encounter a transgender stripper, a belligerent speaker box operator at a Chinese restaurant's drive-through, two tattoos they discover on each other's backs, UFO cultists led by Zoltan (who later hold the twins' hostage), a Cantonese-speaking Chinese tailor, the Zen-minded Nelson and his cannabis-loving dog Jackal, beautiful Christie Boner, her aggressive jock boyfriend Tommy and his friends, a couple of hard-nosed police detectives, and a reclusive French ostrich farmer named Pierre.
-They also meet two groups of aliens, one group being five gorgeous women, the other being two Norwegian men, searching for the "Continuum Transfunctioner": an extraterrestrial device that the boys accidentally picked up last night.
+Along the way, they encounter a transgender stripper, a belligerent speaker box operator at a Chinese restaurant's drive-through, two tattoos they discover on each other's backs, UFO cultists led by Zoltan (who later hold the twins hostage), a Cantonese-speaking Chinese tailor, the Zen-minded Nelson and his cannabis-loving dog Jackal, beautiful Christie Boner, her aggressive jock boyfriend Tommy and his friends, two hard-nosed police detectives, and a reclusive French ostrich farmer named Pierre.
+They also encounter two groups of aliens: one group consists of five attractive women, and the other comprises two Norwegian men, all of whom are searching for the "Continuum Transfunctioner" —an extraterrestrial device that Jesse and Chester accidentally acquired the night before.

-After Pierre releases the duo for correctly answering a question about ostriches, Jesse and Chester head over to a local arcade named Captain Stu's Space-O-Rama.
-Once inside, they encounter Zoltan and his cultists who give them Wilma and Wanda in exchange for a toy that Jesse and Chester try to pass off as the Transfunctioner.
+The search for both the car and the Transfunctioner leads Jesse and Chester to the local arcade and mini-golf course, Captain Stu's Space-O-Rama.
+Once inside, they encounter Zoltan and his cultists, who give them Wilma and Wanda in exchange for a toy that Jesse and Chester try to pass off as the Transfunctioner.
 Tommy, Christie, and the jocks arrive along with Nelson and his dog, whom they release after Tommy snatches the fake Transfunctioner from Zoltan.
-The two sets of aliens arrive and notify everyone of the real Continuum Transfunctioner: a Rubik's Cube that Chester has been working hard to solve.
-He then solves it on the spot, causing the device to shapeshift into its true form.
+The two sets of aliens arrive and reveal that the toy is not the Transfunctioner; moments later, Chester finishes solving a Rubik's Cube, which shapeshifts into the real Continuum Transfunctioner.